 - Enter your blog URL and click Go button.
 Your blog will appear inside a frame.

-- Select a resolution using the icons (Desktop, Tablet, Mobile and Television) located at the bottom of your screen.
+- Select a device/resolution from the menu bar across the top of your screen.
 The iframe will be resized to match your selected resolution.

-- Test with different resolutions and observe if your blog layout changes as you switch between resolutions.
+- Test with different resolutions and observe how your blog layout changes.

 Note on smartphones